AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it.
+For example, typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

     * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 j/Software Engineer tm/IOS Development` : Adds a candidate named `John Doe` applying for a `Software Engineer` position  in the `IOS Development` team.

     * `note 1 Strong backend experience, but lacks iOS exposure.` : Adds a note to the 1st candidate in the list.

-    * `interview 1 2025-04-01 10:00 40` : Schedules a 40-minute interview for the 1st candidate, scheduled at 10:00 AM on April 1, 2025.
+    * `interview 1 2025-04-01 10:00 40` : Schedules a 40-minute interview for the 1st candidate at 10:00 AM on April 1, 2025.

     * `sort` : Sorts the candidates by ascending order of their scheduled interview time.